unpwnabl/OverTheWire-Natas-Solutions/README.md

 The phrase "Not even Google will find it this time..." may seem like a provocation, yet it reveals something interesting: the [Robots Exclusion Protocol](https://en.wikipedia.org/wiki/Robots.txt):
 > The Robots Exclusion Protocol is a standard used by websites to indicate to visiting web crawlers and other web robots which portions of the website they are allowed to visit.

 That's why Google won't be able to find it... <br> Anyways, this protocol implies the existence of a `robots.txt` file somewhere in the server.
-In fact, we can find it immediatly in http://natas3.natas.labs.overthewire.org/robots.txt :
+In fact, we can find it immediately in http://natas3.natas.labs.overthewire.org/robots.txt :
 ```
 User-agent: *
 Disallow: /s3cr3t/
 ```
-Seems like web crawlers aren't allowed to access a hiddent path called `/s3cr3t/`.
+Seems like web crawlers aren't allowed to access a hidden path called `/s3cr3t/`.
 Thankfully we aren't crawlers, we're hackers, so we can visit it easily.
 In http://natas3.natas.labs.overthewire.org/s3cr3t we find another Apache index, displaying a `users.txt` file like before:

 ![Index](/imgs/lvl3/index.png)